Abrolhos Islands 5 Day Tours

 - Visit the island of angry ghosts (Beacon Island) where 126 men, women and children were massacred by the blood thirsty mutineers over 400 years ago.

-- Snorkel or dive on the wreck site of the Batavia.
+- Snorkel on the wreck site of the Batavia.
 The swell must be low and the wind calm for this to be possible.

 - Visit the forts built by Wiebbe Hayes and his band of solders on West Wallaby Island.
 The forts are said to be the first European buildings in Australian history.
 Wiebbe Hayes held off Cornelius’s Mutineers until help arrived but that’s another story altogether?